What is SME?

 SME is a nonprofit association of professionals, educators and students committed to promoting and supporting the manufacturing industry.
 We help manufacturers innovate, grow and prosper by promoting manufacturing technology, developing a skilled workforce and connecting the manufacturing industry.
 If interested in volunteering, please contact firstname.lastname@example.org or sign-up here.

 Volunteers Needed!
-Apply today to serve on the SME Joint Nominating Committee to help select international directors for the SME Board of Directors, Member Council reps and SME Education Foundation board members.
-Applications are due July 31.
+Apply today to serve on the SME Board of Directors and Member Council in 2023-24.
+Applications are due Feb.
+15, 2022.

 - SME Board of Directors — Elected by the entire voting membership of SME, the board is made up of leaders from industry, academia and research whose varied backgrounds represent years of experience from a wide array of manufacturing disciplines.
 Acting as the governing body of SME, the board has the power to establish business policy for SME, order and conduct professional meetings and guide its member units.
 It has absolute budget authority and complete responsibility for SME's property.
 Apply here by Feb.
 15.